 Who is responsible for wastewater treatment?

-Americans often don’t realize that ultimate responsibility for protecting their communities from wastewater-related illnesses lies with local governments and community residents.
-Even though state and federal laws set minimum environmental and health standards, it is usually up to local officials and individual homeowners to ensure that these standards are being met on a regular basis.
+Citizens often don’t realize that ultimate responsibility for protecting their communities from wastewater-related illnesses lies with local governments and community residents.
+Even though state and federal laws set minimum environmental and health standards, it is usually up to local officials and individual homeowners to ensure that these standards are being met.

 Urban areas and communities across the country rely upon a system of collection sewers, pumping stations, and treatment plants.
-Sewers collect the wastewater from homes, businesses, and many industries, and deliver it to plants for treatment.
-Most treatment plants were built to clean wastewater for discharge into streams or other receiving waters, or for reuse.
+Sewers collect the wastewater from homes, businesses, and industries, and deliver it to wastewater plants for treatment.
+Most treatment plants are built to clean wastewater for discharge into streams or other receiving waters, some for reuse.

-Communities that rely on centralized water and wastewater treatment plants need to make sure that these facilities are being properly operated and maintained.
+Communities that rely on a network of sewers and a centralized treatment plant to collect, treat, and discharge their wastewater need to make sure that these facilities are being properly operated and maintained.
 Local governments must make it a priority to monitor treatment plants, be aware of any deficiencies, and ensure that needed improvements are made.
-Money must somehow be made available for this purpose.

 Monitoring may also be done by health departments or state departments of natural resources, environmental protection, or other government agencies.
 But compliance at inspection time does not guarantee consistent treatment—it is up to communities to protect the health of their residents by making certain that water and wastewater treatment plants stay in compliance.

 Another concern for many communities is aging infrastructure and treatment facilities that need to be repaired, replaced, or upgraded.
-Old sewers and drinking water lines with cracks or leaks in them can be an additional source of pollution and drinking water contamination.
+Old sewer collection systems and drinking water distribution lines with cracks or leaks in them can be an additional source of pollution and drinking water contamination.

 Some older communities that use the same pipes for sewers and street storm water drains may have problems with flooding and overflows when it rains or when snow melts.
 Often, untreated wastewater is dumped into nearby lakes, rivers, or oceans.
-Communities may eventually need to separate the lines and the combined sewer overflows and other sewer overflows need to be monitored and controlled.
+Communities must monitor and control these overflows, or they may need to separate the lines.

-Many households in small and rural communities use individual onsite treatment systems, such as septic systems.
-These also need to be monitored and maintained.
-Onsite systems that are improperly sited, constructed, operated, or maintained can fail and failing systems cause a number of environmental and health problems.
+Many households in small and rural communities use individual onsite treatment systems (i.e., septic systems), to collect, treat, and disperse of their wastewater.
+These individual systems also need to be monitored and maintained and that responsibility lies with the owner of the system.
+Onsite systems that are improperly sited, constructed, operated, or maintained can fail and cause several environmental and health problems.

 It is also extremely important for homeowners to have their well water tested.
 Outbreaks of waterborne illnesses are frequently traced to contaminated well water.
 Even well water that looks and tastes fine may contain harmful microorganisms and contaminants from chemical spills, fertilizers, pesticides, and failing wastewater treatment systems.
 A qualified laboratory can test well water for both bacteria and chemicals.